cron-ix/pyOhm/README.md

 ## How?

-I created a class "Ohm" the does all the caluculation.
+I created a class "Ohm" the does all the calculation.
 And I created a GUI using Tk-widgets like Label, Entry and Button.
 On button click or return the class "Ohm" is used to calculate the missing values.

 Have fun with it.
 Ideas or questions are welcome.